 - Plenty of integrations, including container registries and continuous integration providers

 - Snyk’s reporting capabilities receive mixed customer reviews.

 Best solution for customer and technical support

-Sysdig is a solution for container, Kubernetes, and cloud security that operates in both cloud and on-premises environments.
-Sysdig users can automate scans of CI/CD pipelines and registries and block vulnerabilities before production; the vulnerability management solution also scans both containers and hosts, so that users need only one tool to scan both.
+Sysdig Secure is a product for container, Kubernetes and cloud security that operates in both cloud and on-premises environments.
+Sysdig users can automate scans of CI/CD pipelines and registries and block vulnerabilities before a container goes into production.
+The vulnerability management solution also scans both containers and hosts so that users need only one tool to scan both.
 Sysdig works with Prometheus, an open-source application and Kubernetes monitoring tool.

 - Automated image scanning in CI/CD pipeline of choice

 - Slack notifications about Kubernetes pod and node health